 Here's an overview:

-Not many of us have the luxury of a dedicated mastering setup, though.
-That’s OK – the most important thing is to learn how your monitoring sounds.
-Luckily that’s straightforward to do – I wrote a post that talks about this from a mixing perspective but it applies equally to mastering:
+Not all of us have the luxury of a dedicated mastering setup, though.
+That's OK - the most important thing is to learn how your monitoring sounds.
+Luckily that's straightforward to do - I wrote a post that talks about this from a mixing perspective but it applies equally to mastering:

 As an addition or alternative to this strategy, if you have a high-quality audio system where you listen to most of your music for pleasure - in your living-room, say - you could consider using a laptop to master there.